United States Antarctic Program: Department of Homeland Security

-The United States Coast Guard's heavy icebreaker Polar Star breaks a channel from the sea ice edge to McMurdo Station every year and escorts the annual fuel and resupply ships.
+The United States Coast Guard's heavy icebreaker USCGC Polar Star breaks a channel from the sea ice edge to McMurdo Station every year and escorts the annual fuel and resupply ships.

 Department of the Interior

 The Department of the Interior's Aviation Management Division provides procurement assistance, contract administration, and inspection for commercial aircraft providers contracted to the USAP.
 The U.S. Geological Survey holds geodetic data that support mapping in Antarctica and administers Antarctic place-name decisions.

 Department of State

 The Department of State is responsible for formulating foreign policy and providing foreign policy direction in regard to developing and implementing an integrated U.S. policy for Antarctica.
 This includes conducting foreign relations regarding Antarctica and adjudicating legal matters related to interpreting and implementing the Antarctic Treaty.

 Department of Justice

 The Department of Justice's U.S. Marshals Service became the official law enforcement entity for the South Pole through an agreement with the National Science Foundation (NSF) and the U.S. Attorney for Hawaii.
 In 1989, the NSF approached the marshal for the District of Hawaii to assist in setting up a legal presence in Antarctica.
 The NSF sent two station managers from Antarctica to Glynco for training, and the Service appointed them as special deputies.
 The official swearing-in took place in Hawaii, the headquarters district for the American stations at the South Pole.
 The two special deputies rotate duty every other year.
 Special Deputy U.S. Marshals greet all visitors to McMurdo Station, Antarctica, with a lecture and warns that serious crimes committed on the continent by Americans can be prosecuted in the United States.